-Near the mouth of Dunbar Creek on Georgia’s St. Simons Island, there’s a section of swampy marshland where some fishermen refuse to cast their lines.
+Near the mouth of Dunbar Creek on Georgia’s St Simons Island, there’s a section of swampy marshland known as “Ibo Landing” where some fishermen refuse to cast their lines.
 In the daytime, it doesn’t look any different from the other vast marshes stretching across Georgia’s coastal islands.
 Elongated white herons call to one another over the endless plain of reeds and mosquito infested marsh grasses.
 Fiddler crabs scurry across the sands.
 Unseen creatures plop into the black waters.

 But when night falls, it is said that one can hear a different sound entirely.
 Swamps are known to make strange sounds at night.
 But if you listen closely, you may hear what sounds like the faint rattling of chains drifting across the marsh, followed by an eerie chant: “The water brought us the water will take us away.”

 Oba, as you may have guessed, is an African name.
 So our story begins in early nineteenth century Africa – the coast of West Africa to be exact, in the country now known as Nigeria.
-It is in the southeastern part of this country that the Ibo tribe lives, and has lived for hundreds of years.
-Early European explorers once called these people “savages,” but the Ibos were anything but.
+It is in the southeastern part of this country that the Igbo tribe lives, and has lived for hundreds of years (also known as the Ibo or Ebo tribe) .
+Early European explorers once called them “savages,” but the Igbo people were anything but.
 They were spiritual, highly intelligent people well trained in the arts of agriculture, education and war.
 They tamed miles of tropical rain forests and coastal swampland into cultivable fields and wealthy cities.
-In fact, the Europeans found that there was little they could trade with the Ibos that the Ibos couldn’t produce themselves.
+In fact, the Europeans found that there was little they could trade with the Igbo tribe that they couldn’t produce themselves.

 As a hunter and a warrior, Oba was one of the most respected and relied upon members of his village.
 For it was his job to protect the village from enemies, both human and animal.
 Oba wore his responsibilities proudly, adorning his body with beautiful emblems that reflected his power and status.